mayira/Online-Instant-Messenger/README.md

 # ----------- Description ----------

-Online-Instant-Messenger creates socket connection that allows communication between multiple users and one server.
-Login Window, Client and Server Windows have Graphical User Interfaces.
-Login window is connected to database that stores users' names and their passwords.
+Online-Instant-Messenger creates a socket connection that allows communication between multiple users and one server.
+Login Window, Client and Server Windows have Graphical User Interfaces.The Login window is connected to the database that stores users' names and their passwords.
 The project is written in Java using Netbeans IDE.

 #  ----------- Functionality ----------

-1. Using netbeans IDE run serverwindow.java first.
-It will open server window.
+1. Using NetBeans IDE run serverwindow.java first.
+It will open the server window.
 Press "START" to run the server.

 <img src= "https://raw.githubusercontent.com/mayira/Online-Instant-Messenger/master/Desktop/Projects/JavaProject/Messenger/Images/ServerStart.png" width="270" />

- If server wasn't started, the client is not able to connect to the chat.
+ If the server wasn't started, the client is not able to connect to the chat.

  <img src= "https://github.com/mayira/Online-Instant-Messenger/blob/master/Desktop/Projects/JavaProject/Messenger/Images/ClientFailToConnect.png?raw=true" width="270" />

 2. Open Login window by running loginwindow.java.
-It will ask for user name and password.
-User names and passwords are writted into the database attached to the project and can be modiefied by the database's administrator.
+It will ask for a user name and password.
+User names and passwords are written into the database attached to the project and can be modified by the database's administrator.

  <img src= "https://github.com/mayira/Online-Instant-Messenger/blob/master/Desktop/Projects/JavaProject/Messenger/Images/Login.png?raw=true" width="270" />

-The attached database contains following names and passwords.
+The attached database contains the following names and passwords.
 Enter one of the following:

       john            123
       sara            234